shurutech/knee/README.md

    ```bash
    pytest cli/tests
    ```
-- Execute command to initialize and run setup: Refer [Usage Example](#usage-example) for more details
+- Execute command to initialize and run setup: Refer to the [Usage Examples](#usage-examples) for more details.
     ```bash
     ./knee execute
     ```